demirantay/notebook/test.md

    Most of the code you write is run by an operating system, so you should know how those interact.

    - [ ] Book : [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)
+   - [ ] Course : [ops-class.org : hack the kernel](https://www.ops-class.org/) You can go with the book simotenously.
    - [ ] Project : Code a small OS kernel

  ### Computer Networking